-- Safety & Security
+- I. Safety & Security

-- Volunteer Identification
+- 2. Volunteer Identification

-- Search Procedures
+- 3. Search Procedures

-- Trafficking
+- 4. Trafficking

-- Contraband & Prohibited Property
+- 5. Contraband & Prohibited Property

-- ▶ Use of Physical Force
+- 6. Use of Physical Force

-- Liability
+- 7. Liability

-- ► Emergency Services
+- 8. Emergency Services

-- Emergency Situations
+- 9. Emergency Situations

-Security procedures are necessary in order to provide a safe working environment for staff and a safe living environment for incarcerated individuals.
+Security procedures are necessary in order to provide a safe working environment for staff and a safe living environment for the population.
 A vital part of safety and security is the collaboration of staff and volunteers to provide programming opportunities.
 Please review and follow the information in this module to create a safe and secure working environment.

-- ► Every staff member has security as their first responsibility.
+- Every staff member has security as their first responsibility.
 Constant awareness and vigilance are necessary to identify and eliminate any threat to the safety and security of the facility and the community. - As a volunteer, you must know and follow all of the security and supervision procedures of the facility.
-Failure to do so will jeopardize your safety and the security of the facility. - ▶ Some general information about safety and security follows.
-The facility at which you volunteer will give you specific information about their procedures.
+Failure to do so will jeopardize your safety and the security of the facility. - Some general information about safety and security follows.
+The facility where you volunteer will give you specific information about their procedures.

-- 1. All vehicles entering the facility must be able to be secured when unoccupied by closing all windows and locking all doors. - 2.
-As a volunteer, you are NOT permitted to bring in your cell phone, smart watch, flash drive or any electronic device. - 3.
+- I. All vehicles entering the facility grounds must be secured when unoccupied by closing all the windows and locking all the doors. - 2.
+As a volunteer, you are NOT permitted to bring in your cell phone, smart watch, flash drive, or any electronic devices. - 3.
 A standard watch is acceptable and encouraged. - 4.
-It is advised that the only items brought into the facility include your photo ID, car keys, and items approved for your group activities.
+It is advised that the only items brought into the facility include your photo ID, car keys, and items approved by staff for your group activities.
 It is advised that wallets, purses, and other valuables are secured in your vehicle, out of sight.
+Some facilities will have you secure your car keys in a locker.

 - 5. No tobacco products, including cigarettes, chewing tobacco, snuff, lighters or pseudo products are allowed on any staff, volunteer, or visitor at any IDOC facility.
 All tobacco products must be secured in your vehicle. - 6.
 Whenever you enter a correctional facility, you enter at your own risk.
-It is vital that you always remember this because some degree of danger exists. - 7.
+It is vital that you remember this at all times because some degree of danger exists. - 7.
 All staff, not just custody, have security as their first responsibility.
-Constant watchfulness and searches are necessary to identify and eliminate weapons, drugs, items that would aid escape, and other contraband.
+Constant watchfulness and searches are necessary to identify and eliminate weapons, drugs, items that would aid an escape, and other contraband.